DiscoDonny/Miles-BSV-HACKATON/README.md

     -4.
 Search example with Oyo.cash

     -5.
-Visualisation of a Miles Log extract
+Visualisation of a posible Log history overview

    https://github.com/DiscoDonny/Miles-BSV-HACKATON/blob/master/Miles%20-%20User%20instruction%20Manual.pdf

 D. Wishlist
+   - 6. List of features and options I would like to include if I had a budget and a team to make this app into reality.

 References to third party tools